suvodeep-pyne/azkaban/README.md

 project.
 You can import it into your IDE using the `build.gradle` file in the root directory.
 For IntelliJ, choose Open Project from the Quick Start box or choose Open from the File menu and select the root `build.gradle` file.

+### Lombok
+Azkaban uses Lombok to do some of the Java boiler plate coding.
+[Lombok](https://projectlombok.org/) uses annotations to generate code.
+Instructions to set it up in Intellij is available [here](https://projectlombok.org/setup/intellij).

 ### Code Style
 Azkaban follows Google code style.
 The template file, `intellij-java-google-style.xml`, can be found in the root directory.